-Wild Industry card May be played as any Industry card.
 Note: In 2/3-player games you may still build in any location.

-• If possible, place it on a space displaying only that industry's icon M.
+- If possible, place it on a space displaying only that industry's icon M - Otherwise, place it on a space displaying that industry's icon with another industry's icon

+N If no undeveloped
-• If no undeveloped spaces display your industry's icon, you may not place it in that location.

-Exception: (see "Overbuilding")

-The cost of the Industry tile you are building is displayed, to the left of its slot, on your Player Mat O. Pay money onto your Character tile on the Turn Order Track, and consume any required iron and coal O.

-Remember: If coal is required, the location you are building in must be connected to a source of coal (see "Consuming Coal" and "Connected Locations").

-If you built a:
+- spaces display your industry's icon, you may not place it in that location.
+Exception: (see "Overbuilding") - The cost of the Industry tile you are building is displayed, to the left of its slot, on your Player Mat O. Place money onto your Character tile on the Turn Order Track, and consume any required iron and coal 🧿 Remember: If coal is required, the location you are building in must be connected to a source of coal (see "Consuming Coal" and "Connected Locations"). - If you built a Coal Mine or Iron Works: Place coal or iron (from the General Supply) onto the Industry tile, equal to the quantity shown in of the tile.

-Coal Mine or Iron Works
+Moving Coal and Iron to the Market

-Place coal or iron (from the General Supply) onto the Industry tile, equal to the quantity shown in the bottom right corner of the tile.

-Brewery

-Place 1 beer barrel on the Industry tile if it is built during the Canal Era, or 2 beer barrels if it is built during the Rail Era.